chenpaner/Rhino-to-blender/README.md

 enter
 ```

-Right-click to import the model into RhinoCopy the following content in the right-click action (make sure to change the file path to the one copied in the first step, and make sure it ends with "\Blender to Rhino-mesh.obj"):
+Right-click to import the model into Rhino，Copy the following content in the right-click action (make sure to change the file path to the one copied in the first step, and make sure it ends with "\Blender to Rhino-mesh.obj"):
 ```
 !NoEcho -_Import
 "C:\Users\CP\AppData\Roaming\Blender Foundation\Blender\Big addons\addons\Rhino to blender\assets\Blender to Rhino-mesh.obj"